FraunhoferIOSB/FAAAST-Service/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+### Code Formatting
+The project uses *spotless:check* in the build cycle, which means the project only compiles if all code, *.pom and *.xml files are formatted according to the project's codestyle definitions (see details on [spotless](https://github.com/diffplug/spotless)).
+You can automatically format your code by running

+> mvn spotless:apply

+Additionally, you can import the eclipse formatting rules defined in */codestyle* into our IDE.

+### Third Party License
+If you use additional dependencies please be sure that the dependency License are compliant with our [License](#license).
+If you are not sure which License your dependencies have, you can run
+> mvn license:aggregate-third-party-report

+and check the generated report in the directory `./documentation/third_party_licenses_report.html`.

 <p align="right">(<a href="#top">back to top</a>)</p>